Getting Started

 Overview

 Intraview lets you create living code tours with your AI agent.
 Your agent builds the tour, you refine it visually, and your team onboards faster.
-Tours are stored as JSON files in your repo, versioned with git, and work with any MCP-compatible AI.
+Tours are stored as JSON files in your repo, versioned with git, and work with any AI agent through a simple local CLI.

 Getting Started with Intraview